Oxford, Worcester and Wolverhampton Railway: Kingswinford branch

 On 14 November 1858 the OW&WR opened a line from a junction at Kingswinford to a canal basin at Bromley.
 The branch was about a mile long.
 It was later extended to the Earl of Dudley's Railway at Pensnett.

 Stratford branch

-The OW&WR Act of 1846 authorised a branch line to Stratford from Honeybourne.
-The Company experienced considerable difficulty over land acquisition, and two extensions of time had to be sought; the line did not open until 11 July 1859.
+The Oxford, Worcester and Wolverhampton Railway (Amendment) Act 1846 (9 & 10 Vict. c. cclxxviii) authorised a branch line to Stratford from Honeybourne.
+The company experienced considerable difficulty over land acquisition, and two extensions of time had to be sought; the line did not open until 11 July 1859.
 The branch started northwards from Honeybourne, and there were intermediate stations at Long Marston and Milcote, and the Stratford terminus was in Sanctuary Lane.
 The line was single-track, with sharp curves because of its intended minor branch status.

 In the following year, 1860, the Stratford on Avon Railway line from Hatton to Stratford opened to its own independent station in Stratford.
 Both stations were inconveniently sited for the town, and despite tensions between the GWR and the OW&WR, agreement was reached to connect the two routes and provide a central station.
 This was completed on 24 July 1863.
 The line was doubled in 1907 - 1908.